Best Bank Statement Extraction Software in 2026

 This guide compares the tools specifically on extraction accuracy and format coverage.
 If you need the broader picture including reconciliation automation, see how to automate bank statement reconciliation with OCR.

-Lido uses AI to extract transaction dates, descriptions, amounts, and running balances from any bank statement format without per-bank templates.
-Works on Chase, Wells Fargo, Bank of America, regional banks, credit unions, and international institutions with the same accuracy.
-Handles scanned paper statements and photographed statements through built-in OCR with 99.9% accuracy.
-Output to Excel, Google Sheets, CSV, or QBO. $29/month for 100 pages with 50 free pages to test.
+Lido is the best bank statement extraction software for teams that process statements from many different banks.
+It uses AI to extract transaction dates, descriptions, amounts, and running balances from any bank statement format without per-bank templates.
+It works on Chase, Wells Fargo, Bank of America, regional banks, credit unions, and international institutions with the same accuracy.

 Where it's limited: Cloud-based only.
 Not suitable for air-gapped environments.
 Focused on extraction and structured output, not full AP automation or reconciliation workflows.